badiaamakhlouf/DS_ML_InterviewBank/pages/feature_engineering.md

 - However, our real raw data do not always follow a normal distribution.
 They are often so skewed making the results of our statistical analyses invalid.
 That’s where Log Transformation comes in.
 - Briefly, log transformation changes the distribution of a feature, often to handle skewness or reduce the impact of outliers.

+**Note:**
+Please be aware that I am committed to maintaining the accuracy and relevance of this page 🤞🏻.
+If you come across any errors, potential adjustments, or missing details, kindly bring them to my attention.
+Your feedback is invaluable, and together, we can ensure the continual improvement and accuracy of this resource. 🚀🎯